diabolicalMdog/flow-pairs/README.md

 flow-pairs
 ===========

-Flow-pairs:  A top 10 script gone crazy
+Flow-pairs:  A netflow top 10 script gone crazy

 Description:
 The flow-pairs script gives a picture of large bandwidth consumers within